Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Model Formulation

 \subsection{Objective}

-The maximisation of net present value (NPV) is the typical objective of long-term mine planning problems.
-The NPV of a mining system captures the total value of the investment over a planning horizon, defined by the sum of (discounted) cash flows for each time period.
-Equation \eqref{eqn:Objective} expresses our objective, where $\mathsf{Rev}_{mt}$ denotes the revenue associated with products formed from ore in pit $m \in \mathcal{M}$ in period $t$ (Equation \eqref{eqn:Revenue}), $\mathsf{Cost}_{mt}$ the total costs incurred from the extraction and processing of material from pit $m$ (Equation \eqref{eqn:Cost}), and $\pi_t$ the discount factor for period $t$.
+Our model maximizes the net present value (NPV) of a mining complex over a long-term planning horizon, capturing the total value of the investment, defined by the sum of discounted cash flows for each time period.
+These cash flows represent the revenue generated in each period from the sale of products minus incurred costs.
+In a given time period, these costs consist of capex investment costs associated with pits opened in the period, and operational costs.
+Each parcel is associated with a cost, incurred per ton extracted.